Adroiti/docs-for-code-review-tools/Cppcheck/unsignedPositive.md

 ## Description

-Unsigned variable `varname` can`t be negative so it is unnecessary to test it.
+Unsigned variable can`t be negative so it is unnecessary to test it.

 ## Further Reading